Mike Harmon Racing: Car No. 74 history

 Harmon debuted the No. 74 team in 2011 at Auto Club Speedway, start and parking after three laps and finishing 43rd.
 The next race the No. 74 attempted was at Texas Motor Speedway with J. J. Yeley behind the wheel, who parked the car after five laps.
-That season, Harmon ran 14 races and Yeley ran two, all of them being start and parks.
+That season, Harmon ran fourteen races and Yeley ran two, all of them being start and parks.

 The following season, 2012, Harmon continued to start and park the car, with Kevin Lepage, Rick Crawford, David Green and Scott Riggs being brought in for one race each.

 During 2013, Harmon began to bring in many new drivers.
 That season, Harmon himself only drove seven races, with Kevin Lepage, Juan Carlos Blum, Danny Efland, Carl Long and Kevin O'Connell running races.
 Notably, the team did not start and park in most races they entered that year.
-O'Connell scored the team their best non-superspeedway finish up to then, a 22nd-place finish at Road America while staying on the lead lap.
-Harmon also scored their best finish up to then at Daytona, finishing 17th on the lead lap.
+O'Connell scored the team their best non-superspeedway finish up to then, a 22nd place finish at Road America while staying on the lead lap.
+Harmon also scored their best finish up to then at Daytona, finishing seventeenth on the lead lap.

 Harmon ran most races in 2014, and they again start and parked most times.
 Kevin Lepage, Mike Wallace, Reuse brothers Bobby and Roger also had seat time.
 The team's best finish that year was a 24th-place finish at Mid-Ohio with Bobby Reuse, six laps down.

-For 2015, Harmon attempted 29 races in the 74, start and parking in 12 races and failing to qualify in two of them, Talladega and Charlotte.
+For 2015, Harmon attempted 29 races in the 74, start and parking in twelve races and failing to qualify in two of them, Talladega and Charlotte.
 The Reuse brothers returned, with Bobby driving at Watkins Glen and Roger driving at Road America.
 Jordan Anderson drove at Bristol, and Tim Viens drove in the finale race at Homestead-Miami.
-Harmon scored the team's best finish at Daytona, a 24th-place finish after starting 19th, seven laps down.
+Harmon scored the team's best finish at Daytona, a 24th-place finish after starting nineteenth, seven laps down.

 In 2017, the car was sponsored by Veterans Motorsports Inc., a company that provides jobs for veterans.
 As part of the deal, MHR hired veterans to work for the team.

 The team had a carousel of drivers in 2018 and 2019, finishing 40th and 34th, respectively, in owner points.

 In 2020, Harmon only ran the plate races in the No. 74 to make way for other drivers to drive his car.
-Joe Nemechek, Bayley Currey and Kyle Weatherman all drove races for the team's entry, with Currey piloting the car in 20 of the 33.
+Joe Nemechek, Bayley Currey and Kyle Weatherman all drove races for the team's entry, with Currey piloting the car in twenty of the 33.